Acquira’s Investment Committee Will Help You Find Better Businesses

 There are always a lot of moving parts when buying a business.
 Whether you’re sourcing an on-market deal through brokers, collecting due diligence materials, or building a relationship with the seller, it’s a lot to stay on top of before you even get to the Letter Of Intent (LOI).

-Having someone to provide insight into the deals you find as well as the materials you collect on those deals can be invaluable, and can affect whether you decided to even pursue the deal in the first place.
+Having someone to provide insight into the deals you find and the materials you collect on those deals can be invaluable and can affect whether you decide to pursue the deal in the first place.

 That’s why we created the Investment Committee.

 The Investment Committee is a critical stage in the Accelerator Program.
-It’s often how we are able to identify which Acquisition Entrepreneurs (AEs) are serious about the business buying process.
+It’s often how we can identify which Acquisition Entrepreneurs (AEs) are serious about the business buying process.

-Once an AE presents a deal that matches their investment thesis to the committee, a plethora of new opportunities are opened to that AE through our Accelerator Program.
+Once an AE presents a deal that matches their investment thesis to the committee, many new opportunities are opened to that AE through our Accelerator Program.

 A Quick Note On Your Investment Thesis